 Key commands and abbreviations can be used to speed up editing.
-Table 2 in section 3.5 lists many key commands for quick editing.
-Abbreviations are described in section 3.6
+Table 2 in section 3.6 lists many key commands for quick editing.
+Abbreviations are described in section 3.7

-3.2 Find and Replace
+3.3 Find and Replace

 ChIDE has options to allow searching for words, regular expressions, matching case, in the reverse direction, wrapping around the end of the document.
 C style backslash escapes may be used to search and replace control characters.
 Replacements can be made individually, over the current selection or over the whole file.
 When regular expressions are used, tagged subexpressions can be used in the replacement text.
 Regular expressions will not match across a line end.
+For the user's convenience, the function key F3 can be used to search the next word.